dlt-hub/verified-sources/sources/unstructured_data/inbox/README.md

    credentials.
 1. Customize the FILTER_EMAILS list in the `inbox/settings.py` file if you want to fetch emails only from specific senders.
+1. Customize the GMAIL_GROUP in the `inbox/settings.py` file if you want to fetch emails for specific Google Group.
 1. Set the STORAGE_FOLDER_PATH in the `inbox/settings.py` file to the folder where you want to save attachments (if required).
+1. Set the DEFAULT_START_DATE in the `inbox/settings.py` file to the date you want to fetch emails from.

 ## Functionality

 ### inbox_source

-This is a dlt source that collects inbox emails and, if `attachments=True`, downloads attachments to a local folder based on the specified parameters.
+This is a dlt source that collects inbox emails and, if `attachments=True`, downloads attachments to a local folder (STORAGE_FOLDER_PATH) based on the specified parameters.

 ### messages_uids